doums/baru/README.md

 ### credits

-Clément Dommerc for providing me with the C code for the lib `nl_data`, wireless part.
+Clément Dommerc for providing me with the C code for the lib `netlink`, wireless part.

 ### license
 Mozilla Public License 2.0